madchap/pres/PITCHME.md

 <span style="color:gray">Hush your ego, leverage talend around you</span>

 ![Sysadmin_day](assets/SysAdminDay_300.png?style=centerimg)
-- Ask your Ops or Dev friend for a hint
+- Ask your Op or Dev friend for a hint

 - Security reviews
   - Does not only between Devs as "code reviews"